Lande21/RolandeU.github.io/README.md

 Day 86 **Good things ahead!**
-- DAY: Wednesday, i woke up and went to class, skiped lunch , library and Einstein and work Had a productive day! :)
+- DAY: Wednesday, i woke up and went to class, skiped lunch , library and Einstein and work Had a productive day!
+I'm exhausted but also excited, i just yotta lock in until December 8th

 asking for the grace to see all the 90% good that i am doing and not care for 10% that evil pushes on me.
 Happy 4th month Ivy!I will succeed this year in Jesus name!
 2hr work: Daily💚💚💚